shajoezhu/DEploid-Lasso-lib/README.md

 # DEploid-Lasso

-This is a C++ implemtation of LASSO algorithm in glmnet package.
+This is a C++ implementation of LASSO algorithm in glmnet package.

 Method details can be found in